CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 #### List the ways of defining a callable logical unit in JavaScript!
 #### What is an event listener?
 How to attach one?
 #### How to trigger an event in JavaScript?
+    In the browser most code is event-driven and writing interactive applications in JavaScript is often about waiting for and reacting to events, to alter the behavior of the browser in some way.
+Events occur when the page loads, when user interacts (clicks, hovers, changes) and myriad other times, and can be triggered manually too.
+To react to an event you listen for it and supply a function which will be called by the browser when the event occurs.
+This function is known as an event listener (aka event handler) which is a type of callback.
+    When an event is happening we say the event has been triggered or fired.
+When js/we catch an event then we say event is handled => event handling.

+    How to define event listeners:
+        let element = document.querySelectorAll('.btn')[0];
+        element.addEventListener('click', clickHandler);

+        function clickHandler(event) {
+            console.log('button is clicked');
+        }
 #### What is a callback function?
 Tell some examples of its usage.
 #### What is a Python decorator?
 How does it work?
 Tell some examples of its usage.
 #### What is the difference between synchronous and asynchronous execution?